-NOTE 1: For each S-NSSAI, the NSACF is either configured with a total quota for the PLMN, or configured with quota specific for one access type.
+NOTE 1: For each S-NSSAI, the NSACF is configured with a total quota for the PLMNHowever, the network slice admission control may only be configured for one specific access type.

 If in above NSACF handling not all S-NSSAIs are successful, "200 OK" shall be returned, with necessary response data, e.g. indicating the failed S-NSSAI(s).